 – Hooks for our cabinet, 1 euro

 That’s all of it.
 I do want to explain a lot of things since I think they’re complicated.
 First, the mistakes.
 The spiralli was a mistake, I have found out that I don’t need it.
 I asked it as a gift for me birthday because I didn’t know what else to ask for and I felt a little bit pressured to name something.
 This doesn’t happen to me anymore.
 The party plugs where a mistake too, I forgot my own in my hometown.
 I did however buy these because I don’t want my ears to get damaged.
 The first mascara of 20 euros was a mistake too, but I only found out about that later.
 I tried a new zero waste one but I hated it.
 I didn’t need to buy the Playboy, but I didn’t know any other gift for a friend, a mistake too.
-I consider the the notebooks a mistake too.
+And I consider the the notebooks a mistake too.
 This one time I really, really needed to go to the bathroom at the HEMA (A Dutch shop), but that was only allowed if you bought something and I so I bought notebooks for my little brother, they’d come in hand.
 Then, the most expensive but complicated thing, the nintendo switch lite.
 My boyfriend wanted to buy it for me since I really wanted one but didn’t buy it myself.
 If he bought it secondhand it would be way more expensive that buying it new because he could get a big discount in a shop.
 I didn’t want him to spend more because of me and so I agreed with a new one.
-I still don’t know how to feel about that.
+Some time later, I still don’t know how to feel about that.
 I wanted it secondhand, but since it already happened I try to enjoy the switch now that I have it.
 I would however never buy one myself new.
 All the consumables are things I need (soil is something I hopefully won’t need to buy again since I’ll soon have a worm bin).
 The bin was a good decision, I wanted one made out of natural materials and I couldn’t find that secondhand and I didn’t want an ugly bin in our living room.
 I felt group pressure for the fireworks.
 The ov-chipcard, crayons, spare key for my bike and hooks were all needed and couldn’t be bought secondhand.
 It’s all a bit of bad luck too if you’d ask me.
 This category gives me 67.655 points, about 26 more than last year.
 I just try to do better again next year!

 Category 2: Meat